 When you move into a property, you should draw up an inventory, or check the existing inventory if there is one.
 This means you should list all the furniture and fittings in the property and their condition.
 Make a note on the inventory of any problems you find and also note the general condition of the property (photographs are helpful).
 To safeguard your deposit take care of the house and furnishings during the time you are there.
 Towards the end of your tenancy arrange for the landlord to inspect the property, ensure the property is clean for the inspection, and when you leave, ensure all your bills are paid and return all keys to the landlord.

 Getting your tenancy deposit back

 When your tenancy comes to an end the landlord should return your deposit to you in full if you have kept the property in good condition.
 The deposit must be returned within 10 days of you and the landlord agreeing how much of the deposit should be returned.

 If you have caused damage to the landlord’s property or furnishings, it is reasonable for them to make a deduction from the deposit to cover their losses.
 It is not reasonable for deductions to be made for everyday wear and tear.

 What if the landlord withholds all or part of my tenancy deposit?

-If there is a dispute over the return of your deposit, the three tenancy deposit schemes we mentioned above contain a free Alternative Dispute Resolution service to help you resolve your dispute.
+If there is a dispute over the return of your deposit, you can challenge deposit deductions with the landlord/ agent and the three tenancy deposit schemes offer a free dispute resolution service.
+The deadline to raise a dispute with insurance based deposit schemes is 90 days from the tenancy end date or for My deposits 3 months minus one day from your move out date.
 Students' Union Advice can provide further advice and assistance if you have a deposit dispute with your landlord.

 For more advice and information about deposits and other housing payments, please contact SUA.